Volkspolizei: Function and effectiveness

-The function of the Volkspolzei changed over time.
+The function of the Volkspolizei changed over time.
 During the late 1940s and early 1950s, the Volkspolizei can be regarded as the nucleus of all other armed state institutions of the GDR.
 It was the first institution of the East German state, from which other organisations such as the Stasi and the National People's Army originated, both at the institutional and personnel level.
 Over time, however, it increasingly became but one agency within the GDR's extensive security bureaucracy.